-- 1 Payments via RTGS are not available via online and mobile banking. - 2 Local Transfers in foreign currency are not available via online banking. - 3 This fee will be shown in the mobile banking app payment journey the instances where applicable.
+- 1 Payments via RTGS are not available for new payees via online banking.
+RTGS is not available in Mobile Banking. - 2 Local Transfers in foreign currency are not available for new payees via online banking. - 3 This fee will be shown in the Online/mobile banking payment journey the instances where applicable.